These days, you can hardly find a more divisive topic than investment banking salary and bonus levels.

-For the analysts, associates and vice presidents, who represent the majority of investment bankers by number, the numbers are widely available from sources like Arkesden.
+However, for the analysts, associates and vice presidents, who represent the majority of investment bankers by number, the numbers are widely available from sources like Arkesden.

 If you are not intimately familiar with the industry, the three titles referenced above represent the career stages of an investment banker who would start out immediately post-university.

 While they look punchy at first, there are some important caveats, which I will get to down below.

 Like it or not, the kind of comp levels we are talking about here attracts some hefty tax rates.
-And despite what people like to think, investment bankers do pay their share of tax.

 This is true at both the junior and senior levels.
-Of course, there are odd stories of senior bankers (I’m talking vice-chairman level) moving to Switzerland to take advantage of lower tax rates.
+Of course, there are odd stories of senior bankers (I’m talking vice-chairman level or above) moving to Switzerland to take advantage of lower tax rates.

 That being said, I have rarely come across these situations in my career.
 This is partially due to the fact that no one likes to publicize such arrangements.

-So what do the numbers look like after tax?
-Not as punchy as the numbers above, but still incredibly high when you compare them to the average London salary of about £35k pre tax.
+Not as punchy as the numbers above, but still incredibly high when you compare them to the average UK compensation of about £30k per year.

 How Much Tax Do Investment Bankers Pay?